 “The attitude of the CGS catechist is marked by a gentle humility.
 CGS honors and respects the spiritual values of childhood and wishes to nurture the formation of the child’s consciousness oriented towards the coming of the Kingdom of God, salvation through God’s justice and oneness in Christ.
 The personal tasks of the catechist include continual study and reflection on the biblical and liturgical sources and the ongoing living tradition of the church, including the theological, social and ecumenical movements which enliven the church today.
 CGS is also concerned with helping adults open their eyes to the hidden riches of the child, especially to the child’s spiritual wealth, so that adults will be drawn to learn from the children, and to serve their needs.
 CGS works in communion with the local bishop, and always avails itself of the help of a priest who is attentive to the children.”

-CGS does not require the cognitive transference of information about God, but rather the spending of time with God.
+CGS does not rely on the cognitive transference of information about God, but rather the spending of time with God.
 The atrium is a room built to house the experience of God, which in turn leads the child to gradually and intuitively form a forever-room in their own heart for God.
 It forms the child in silent prayer, as well as ritual prayer.
 It also allows the child to experience the symbolic actions and objects of the church’s sacramental life, in and through a sharing and participating in the Gospel stories.

 The atrium is filled with objects that the child can use and enjoy.
 The atrium experience enables the child to grow in love for God, in understanding of the Gospel of Christ, in awareness of Holy Spirit, and in commitment to the Church’s mission, all of which lead to full, conscious and active participation in the church’s liturgy.
 This process of spiritual, sacramental and religious formation grows life-long Catholics.
 The wisdom gleaned from CGS about the spiritual life of children can benefit any parish religious education program.